humanmade/altis-media/docs/asset-manager-framework.md

 // Register the provider.
 add_action( 'amf/register_providers', function ( ProviderRegistry $provider_registry ) {
     $provider_registry->register( new UnsplashProvider() );
 } );
 ```

-For a more complete example using Unsplash see the [AMF Unsplash integration plugin](https://github.com/humanmade/amf-unsplash) for reference.
+For a complete example using Unsplash see the [AMF Unsplash integration plugin](https://github.com/humanmade/amf-unsplash) for
+reference.

-Depending on the API you are querying the way to find the total number of items available may vary, typically they are provided in query response headers.
+Depending on the API you are querying the way to find the total number of items available may vary, typically they are provided in
+query response headers.

 ### Dynamic Image Resizing

 AMF provides an interface to enable dynamic image resizing for your provider classes.
-The Global Media Library uses this to deliver assets via Tachyon out of the box.
+The Global Media Library uses this to deliver
+assets via Tachyon out of the box.

 To make a provider that can resize assets on the fly it needs to implement the `Resize` interface: